 - Do not be tempted to avoid an episiotomy because the baby is small.

-- 1st-degree tears are where the fourchette and vaginal mucosa are damaged and the underlying muscles are exposed, but not torn.
+- First-degree tears occur where the fourchette and vaginal mucosa are damaged and the underlying muscles are exposed, but not torn.

-- 2nd-degree tears are to the posterior vaginal walls and perennial muscles, but the anal sphincter is intact.
+- Second-degree tears are to the posterior vaginal walls and perennial muscles, but the anal sphincter is intact.

-- 3rd-degree tears extend to the anal sphincter that is torn, but the rectal mucosa is intact.
+- Third-degree tears extend to the anal sphincter that is torn, but the rectal mucosa is intact.

-- 4th-degree tears are where the anal canal is opened, and the tear may spread to the rectum.
+- Fourth-degree tears occur where the anal canal is opened, and the tear may spread to the rectum.

 Performing an episiotomy